 Eufy offers one of the broadest ranges of security cameras on the market.
 This puts it in a prime position to compete with Arlo and Nest cameras on the high end, Ring Stick Up Cam and Reolink cameras in the mid-priced arena, and YI and Wyze cameras for budget dominance.
 We like that there's something for everyone, but let's dig into what makes Eufy a practical alternative to these popular brands.

 At first glance, the top cameras in this review have distinctive features that help them fill specific security roles around the house, but they share many features too.
 Still, you can find slight variations among cameras that look similar—like the EufyCam 2C and EufyCam 2.
 Here are key features you can expect in Eufy security cameras.

 Privacy-first policies: One of Eufy's biggest advantages over the competition is a focus on protecting your privacy.
 This is why all Eufy IP camera models come with some form of local storage to keep your data off the internet.
 Likewise, Eufy cameras, apps, and cloud servers follow strict encryption protocols when connecting to the internet.
 We're also fans of the app requiring two-factor authentication when logging in on a new device.

-2K video resolution: Practically every Eufy camera comes in 1920p (also called 2K) and 1080p versions.
+2K and 4K video resolution: Practically every Eufy camera comes in 1920p (also called 2K) and 1080p versions.
 Surprisingly, the 2K video resolution isn't much more expensive than 1080p.
 This narrow pricing gap—especially on Solo and SoloCam models—means that it's worth choosing 2K over 1080p every time.
 Though upgrading to 2K on EufyCam models isn't as good of a deal since you often pay for multi-camera kits—an extra camera tends to negate some savings.
+Some cameras, like the Eufycam 3, has 4K resolution.

 Eufy app: The Eufy app is your gateway to setting up and controlling your Eufy camera.
 You can watch footage live or view any recordings that happened while you were driving home from vacation.
 You can also use the app's two-way audio to talk with people through the camera like an intercom.